AnoopJS8/wild-nature-gallery/README.md

 # wild-nature-gallery
-Welcome to the wildlife and Nature Collections!
+Welcome to the Wildlife and Nature Collections!